sebastian1118/tinyspring/README.md

 tinyspring
 ==========
 ###TinySpring is a set of tools for spring-mvc-JPA projects.
-It began when I wished to write a practical generic DAO class for my spring-mvc project.

-###For now TinySpring contains three parts:
+### Features:

-* A generic DAO class with helper methods to create queries more easily.
+* Generic DAO class with query builder to create queries more easily.

-* Some view models to help organize your view objects.

-* Some utilities missing from classic Apache Commons or Google Guava libraries (or I just don't know of, in this case please inform me ;] ).
-(Have been moved to tinyutils project in case of using it for JavaSE project)
+* Utilities to make your MVC code cleaner.
+(View models, object mapping, etc.)

+* (Planned) A minimal security framework to do the authentication and authorization.

+* (Planned) An online API documentation built from Spring mvc annotation.

 [![Build Status](https://travis-ci.org/sebastian1118/tinyspring.svg?branch=master)](https://travis-ci.org/sebastian1118/tinyspring)

 # Usage

-## Generic DAO
+## Generic DAO & Query Builder

 Assuming you have an Entity called `User` and you wish a DAO class to access `User`'s data from database.
 You can simply create a `UserDao` class which extends `AbstractDao<User>` and implements the abastract method `getEntityClass()` in which returns the entity class we'd like to access: